Skip to Content

 Cleaning

-Last Updated on January 22, 2024
+Last Updated on November 20, 2024

 Did you know it takes 12 trees and 20,000 gallons of water to make one ton of paper towels?
-In the US, we currently use more than 13 billion pounds of paper towels each year, and most just end up in a landfill.
+In the US, we currently use more than 13 billion pounds of paper towels each year, and unfortunately most end up in a landfill.

-Paper towels also cannot be recycled, especially once they’ve been soiled.
+Paper towels also cannot be recycled, especially once soiled.
 And if you’re using them to clean, you don’t want to compost them.
 Most cleaners have questionable ingredients that don’t belong in a compost heap.

 In the US, cleaning companies aren’t legally required to disclose the ingredients in their products.
 That includes toilet cleaners and all-purpose sprays you use to clean the outside of the toilet.